 It’s a personal decision, and the person who needs care may have strong opinions about which program feels right.
-Listening to these opinions is vital, as people who feel emotionally connected to a facility are more likely to stay enrolled in care and receive a benefit from the care provided.
+Listening to these opinions is important as people who feel emotionally connected to a facility are more likely to stay enrolled in care and receive a benefit from the care provided.
 Facilities are often willing to answer questions, provide pictures and reveal statistics that can help clients to make an informed choice.

 Concerning his journey out of addiction, John at HeroesInRecovery.com shares, “My addictions started by me making one bad decision followed by another then in the same way, my freedom from addiction started by me making one good decision after another.”